pbandyop/Distributed_Systems_Project/README.md

 MyDistributedSystemsProject
 ===========================
-DOCUMENTATION OF DISTRIBUTED SYSTEMS PROJECT 2013
-THis is a project that has been implemented as part of 'Distributed Systems' course held in University of Helsinki.
+This is a project that has been implemented as part of 'Distributed Systems' course held in University of Helsinki.
 This project is implemented in Javascript and PHP.
 I have used
 Javascript for client side and have used PHP for server side coding.
 My project runs both in Firefox web browser and in Chromium web browser.
 My project is best viewed in Firefox web browser.
 1. Simple calculator